-Pakistan's Imran Khan declares victory in election as opponents cry foul
+Pakistan's Imran Khan declares victory, on verge of becoming prime minister

 Pakistan faces a mounting economic crisis that is likely to require a bailout from the International Monetary Fund, although PTI has not ruled out seeking succour from China, Islamabad’s closest ally.

-Election Commission of Pakistan (ECP) secretary Babar Yaqoob told reporters early on Thursday counting had been delayed by technical failures in an electronic reporting system and the tallying was now being conducted manually.
+Election Commission of Pakistan (ECP) secretary Babar Yaqoob told reporters early on Thursday that counting had been delayed by technical failures in an electronic reporting system and the tallying was now being conducted manually.
 The results had been due by around 2 a.m.
 (2100 GMT on Wednesday).

 “There’s no conspiracy, nor any pressure in delay of the results.
 The delay is being caused because the result transmission system has collapsed,” Yaqoob said.